evalaplace/evalaplace.github.io/_pages/research.md

   caption: "Credit: NASA, ESA, Hubble Heritage Team"
 ---

-Here is a list of past and current research projects

 ## The lives, deaths and afterlives of stars stripped in binary systems